davispolito/vital/README.md

 ## Code Licensing
 If you are making a proprietary or closed source app and would like to use Vital's source code, contact licensing@vital.audio for non GPLv3 licensing options.

-## Installing
-Create an account and download Vital at [vital.audio](https://vital.audio)

-## Issues
-Report bugs (e.g.non-code and non-compiling issues) to https://forum.vital.audio

-Feel free to report issues on building/compiling here but note that I'm not prioritizing them.

-## Pull requests
-I will not take any pull requests.

 ## What can you do with the source
 The source code is licensed under the GPLv3.
 If you download the source or create builds you must comply with that license.